podgekhon/Kahoot-Clone-Backend/README.md

 In this iteration, you are expected to:

 1. Write tests for and implement the basic functionality of Toohak.
-The basic functionality is defined as the `adminAuth*`, `adminQuiz*` and `clear` capabilities/functions, as per the interface section below.
+The basic functionality is defined as per the interface section below.
     * Test files you add should all be in the form `*.test.js`.
     * Do NOT attempt to try and write or start a web server.
 Don't overthink how these functions are meant to connect to a frontend yet.
 That is for the next iteration.
 In this iteration you are just focusing on the basic backend functionality.